Patoche692/Nexus/README.md

    git clone https://github.com/Patoche692/PathTracer
    ```
 - Launch the setup.bat script.
 It will generate a Visual Studio solution in the build folder

-- Alternatively, you can generate the solution with cmake
+  Alternatively, you can generate the solution with cmake:
   ```sh
   mkdir build
   cd build
   cmake ..
   ```
+- Open the Visual Studio solution.
+Right click on the Nexus solution and set it as startup project.
+Press F5 to build the project

 ## Usage
+- Go to file -> open to load a new OBJ scene.
+The OBJ loading is not multithreaded and the BVH construction might take some time depending on the model size
 - Controls: hold right click and use WASD keys to move and the mouse to change the camera orientation
 - You can change the meshes and camera properties in the UI